wustep/me-ghost/README.md

     - Better styling
 - Year-organized URIs? `/[projects|articles]/year/[slug]`
 - ✔️ Custom 404 page with 404-porcupine
-- Fork into generic Bulma + Ghost theme
-- Build Tools
+- Build tools
   - ✔️ `gulp` for development and `gulp deploy` for deployment
   - ✔️ Compile SCSS to CSS
   - ✔️ JSHint (error-checking) and Sass-lint (style-checking)
-  - Minify css and JavaScript
+  - Minify CSS and JavaScript
+- Fork into generic Bulma + Ghost theme

 ## Development

-- Install gulp globally with `npm install -g gulp`.
+- With npm installed, install gulp globally with `npm install -g gulp`.

 - `gulp`: run compile task with Sass, Autoprefixer, and JSHint, watching for changes